jason-green-io/papyri/README.md

 ## usage

-For now, type `./papyri.py -h`
+type `./papyri.py -h`

-The output folder can now be served as a website.
-It's completely static so it can but put in an S3 bucket or a github project.
+Once it's done, the contents of the output folder can be served as a website.
+It's completely static so it can but put in an S3 bucket a github project or hosted locally on you machine with something like `python3 -m SimpleHTTPServer`.

 ## Credits